umbraco/UmbracoDocs/Reference/Security/Setup-Umbraco-for-a-Fips-Server/index.md

 ## Steps to making Umbraco FIPS compliant:

-While Umbraco 7.6.4 is FIPS compliant, one of its key dependencies, Lucene.Net, requires a flag to be set in code and the library to be recompiled.
+While Umbraco 7.6.4 is FIPS compliant, one of its key dependencies, Lucene.Net, requires a flag to be set in order for FIPS compliant hashing algorithms to be used.
+This can be done in your Umbraco project and is detailed below.

 Below are the steps to get an Umbraco project able to work with FIPS mode enabled: